Float Image

 I would leave school, drive to La Crosse, sit beside her bed, talk to her even when she couldn’t respond, and wonder if I’d walked into that room for the last time.
 She was very weak and frail.
 I had never seen her like this.
 The doctors kept saying things like “if,” “depends,” “we’re watching closely.”

 Meanwhile, life at school kept spinning like nothing had happened.
-I was in the Senior Class play.
+I was in the Senior Class play with Sue Ann.
+I played the football star and Sue Ann the head cheerleader.
+Quite a stretch for both of us.
 It came and went with me missing rehearsals which Miss Fisher did not like.
 People talked about year books.
 College plans.
 Summer jobs.
 Cars.
 Music.
 Futures.

 And there I was, stuck between two worlds: a childhood that had ended too soon, and an adulthood that had arrived too early.